Excoriation disorder: Epidemiology

 The prevalence of excoriation disorder is not well understood.

 Estimates of the prevalence of the condition range from 1.4 to 5.4% in the general population.
 One U.S. telephone survey found that 16.6% of respondents "picked their skin to the point of noticeable tissue damage" and that 1.4% would qualify as meeting the requirements of excoriation disorder.
 Another community survey found a rate of 5.4% had excoriation disorder.
 A survey of college students found a rate of 4%.
 One study found that among non-disabled adults, 63% of individuals engaged in some form of skin picking and 5.4% engaged in serious skin picking.
 Lastly, a survey of dermatology patients found that 2% had excoriation disorder.

 In some patients, excoriation disorder begins with the onset of acne in adolescence, but the compulsion continues even after the acne has gone away.
 Skin conditions such as keratosis pilaris, psoriasis, and eczema can also provoke the behavior.
 In patients with acne, the grooming of the skin is disproportionate to the severity of the acne.
 Certain stressful events including marital conflicts, deaths of friends or family, and unwanted pregnancies have been linked to the onset of the condition.
-If excoriation disorder does not occur during adolescence another common age of onset is between the ages of 30 to 45.
+If excoriation disorder does not occur during adolescence, another common age of onset is between the ages of 30 and 45.
 Additionally, many cases of excoriation disorder have been documented to begin in children under the age of 10.
 One small survey of patients with excoriation disorder found that 47.5% of them had an early onset of excoriation disorder that began before age 10.
 Traumatic childhood events may initiate the behavior.

 Excoriation disorder is statistically more common in females than in males.